Booting a Root Filesystem from Network

 Boot from the Network

-Within the network which has access to the PXE server and the exported root filesystem image, any network client can now boot the system.
+Within the network that has access to the PXE server and the exported root filesystem image, any network client can now boot the system.
 A test based on QEMU can be done as follows:

 $ sudo qemu -boot n